Updated on October 27, 2022 | 5 minute read

 You also gain a lot of customer data from these services.
 Analysing this data can help you improve and optimise your subscription offering, and tweak your strategy appropriately.

 Google Shopping can be a great platform for increasing your brand awareness and visibility.
 It can be a crucial channel in helping you get your products in front of the most relevant consumers.
 Being part of the most used search engine means that your products can be shown to a huge pool of potential customers: 59% of shoppers in a survey use Google as their first point of reference when researching a product.
-If you are interested in giving Google Shopping a try, we have a guide regarding different Google Shopping management options here.

 Click to enlarge.
 Source: Bidnamic data.